How to Photograph Northern Lights with Your Phone (iPhone, Android) — 2026 Guide

 Complete guide to aurora photography on iPhone and Android.
 Night Mode, ProRAW, Pixel astrophotography mode, Samsung Expert RAW, settings table, editing tips, and how to find dark skies.

 You do not need a DSLR or a bag full of lenses to photograph the northern lights.
-The phone in your pocket — whether an iPhone, a Google Pixel, or a Samsung Galaxy — is now capable of capturing aurora images that would have required professional equipment five years ago.
+The phone in your pocket, iPhone or Pixel or Galaxy, now captures aurora images that needed professional gear five years ago.
 This guide is specifically for phone photography: what modes to use, exact settings, which apps unlock the most capability, and how AuroraMe helps you find the darkest, clearest skies to make those shots count.

 Phone aurora photography demands a different approach from camera aurora photography.
 You are working with a fixed, small aperture and relying almost entirely on software computation and sensor stacking to gather enough light.
 Understanding what your specific phone is doing under the hood makes the difference between a blurry white smear and a sharp, colorful aurora image your friends cannot believe you captured on a phone.